Teaching Through Problems

 Joseph C. Wilson Professor of Business Administration (Harvard Business School), Alan L. Gleitsman Professor of Social Innovation (Harvard Kennedy School)

-Harvard Business School, Harvard Kennedy School
+"Power and Influence"; Harvard Business School, Harvard Kennedy School; 85 students

 Barbara Cockrill